Join Killswitch Engage as they celebrate their 20th anniversary

 Killswitch Engage have also launched a retro merch range, featuring t-shirts and hoodies from the Alive Or Just Breathing and As Daylight Dies albums.

-Last month, the band released an acoustic version of their 2016 track We Carry On from quarantine, while frontman Jesse Leach recently launched the debut album by his hardcore punk side project The Weapon on Bandcamp
+Last month, the band released an acoustic version of their 2016 track We Carry On from quarantine, while frontman Jesse Leach recently launched the debut album by his hardcore punk side project The Weapon on Bandcamp.

 A portion of the profits will go to help clubs in New York that have been affected by the COVID-19 pandemic.

-Scott has spent more than 30 years in newspapers, magazines and online as an editor, production editor, sub-editor, designer, writer and reviewer.
-Scott joined our news desk in the summer of 2014 before moving to the e-commerce team in 2020.
-Scott maintains Louder’s buyer’s guides, scouts out the best deals for music fans and reviews headphones, speakers, books and more.
-He's written more than 11,000 articles across Louder, Classic Rock, Metal Hammer and Prog and has previous written for publications including IGN, the Sunday Mirror, Daily Record and The Herald, covering everything from daily news and weekly features, to video games, travel and whisky.
+Scott has spent 37 years in newspapers, magazines and online as an editor, production editor, sub-editor, designer, writer and reviewer.
+Scott joined our news desk in 2014 before moving into e-commerce in 2020.
+Scott maintains Louder’s buyer’s guides, highlights deals, and reviews headphones, speakers, earplugs and more.
+Over the last 12 years, Scott has written more than 11,500 articles across Louder, Classic Rock, Metal Hammer and Prog.
+He's previously written for publications including IGN, Sunday Mirror, Daily Record and The Herald, covering everything from news and features, to tech reviews, video games, travel and whisky.
 Scott's favourite bands are Fields Of The Nephilim, The Cure, New Model Army, All About Eve, The Mission, Cocteau Twins, Drab Majesty, Marillion and Rush.